keermanish/react-page-maker/README.md

     ```Javascript
       onSomeAction = () => {
-        // Note - make sure you are passign valid data else state service may break
+        // Note - make sure you are passing valid data else state service may break

-        // 1 - pass array if your just going to reset the dropzone
+        // 1 - pass an array if you are just going to reset the dropzone
         const current = this.currentDropzone.current;
         current && current.dangerouslySetElements([element1, element2]);
         // element type should be similar to what you are passing in pallete

         // or

-        // 2 - pass function which will give you the current elements that dropzone holds, and then you can make necessary tweaks
+        // 2 - pass a function which will give you the current elements that dropzone holds, and then you can make necessary tweaks
         const current = this.currentDropzone.current;
         current && current.dangerouslySetElements((currentElements) => currentElements
           .map(doSomeTweaks));